Minhchuyentoancbn/Minhchuyentoancbn.github.io/_pages/about.md

 {% include base_path %}

 Welcome to my homepage!
-My full name is Duc-Minh Le, and I am currently a research resident at [VinAI Research](https://research.vinai.io/) where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/).
+My full name is Duc-Minh Le, you can call me Minh 👋.
+I am currently a research resident at [VinAI Research](https://research.vinai.io/) 🤖 where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/) 🏛️.
 Before that, I graduated from [Hanoi University of Science and Technology](https://hust.edu.vn/) with a Bachelor's degree in Computer Science.

 Email: minh611002@gmail.com
 ## Research Interests

-My current research centers on Parameter Efficient Fine-tuning, Continual Learning and applications of Mixture of Experts models.
-I am also open to diversifying my research to various aspects in the future.
+My research focuses on advancing Artificial Intelligence and Machine Learning, with a strong emphasis on making them scalable and efficient ⬆.
+I've explored exciting topics such as Parameter-Efficient Fine-Tuning for optimizing AI models and Mixture of Experts for enhanced scalability.
+Additionally, I've worked on Continual Learning and remain deeply curious about new ideas and interdisciplinary research.

+I'm actively seeking PhD positions in Computer Science for the upcoming academic year and excited to collaborate on impactful research! 🚀

 <span style="color:red"> **(\*) denotes equal contribution.** </span> <br/>